-Sends the reservation form dully filled in.
+STEP 1 – Booking form – Sends the reservation form dully filled in.
 Each person participating in the trip shall fill in a form and provide as much information as possible.
 The Company must be immediately informed of any changes in the information the passenger has furnished.
 The passenger may send the reservation form by mail, e-mail, fax or through the Company´s website

 This information will be used to get your permit to enter de Aconcagua Provincial Park, therefore it shall be an AFFIDAVIT

-NOT REFUNDABLE BOOKING DEPOSIT, the amount will depend on the hired service detailed below:
+The amount will depend on the hired service detailed below:

 - Programmed Expedition: US$ 400 per person